-It is against Air Station Regulations to park in the fire lane, and at no time should a vehicle be left with the engine running.
-ASO 5560.3B prohibits children age 10 and under from being left unattended in a vehicle.
+It is against ASO 5560.7A to park in the fire lane, and at no time should a vehicle be left with the engine running.
+ASO 5560.7A also prohibits children age 10 and under from being left unattended in a vehicle or 12 years if younger children are present in a vehicle.
 PMO will be notified if observed.